-Based on these results, staff recommends awarding the Agreement to Kaneko and Krammer Corp. dba Koff & Associates.
+Based on these results, staff recommends awarding the Agreement to Gallagher Benefit Services, Inc. (previously Kaneko and Krammer Corp. dba Koff & Associates).
 The term of this Agreement will begin upon effective date of Notice to Proceed.

 This request complies with authority levels of OC San's Purchasing Ordinance.
 OC San's FY 2021/2022 budget for professional services for Classification and Compensation Studies is \$200,000.
-The total estimated cost for Classification and Compensation Studies submitted by Kaneko and Krammer for Specification No. CS-2021-1229BD was \$243,660.
+The total estimated cost for Classification and Compensation Studies submitted by Gallagher Benefit Services, Inc. (previously Kaneko and Krammer) for Specification No. CS-2021-1229BD was \$243,660.
 This is not an ongoing annual cost, as OC San conducts comprehensive Classification and Compensation Studies approximately every five (5) years.